jhusak/jataricart/README.md

 # J(atari)Cart256(kB) J(atari)Cart1024(kB)

 __The cartridge projest is on heavy development state.
 Please expect frequent changes.__
+__at the end of 01.2023 heavy rearrangement gas been done.
+Now DRY rule is fulfilled.__

 This software is for use with my super simple flash cartridge (look into eagle catalog; no gals, only 3 74xx elements and some caps and resistors).
 Top side is that without elements.
 The purpose is wide-use, especially for commercially published games, because of tiny price.